Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 ## About

 Enable browser + plugin spell checking ability within static website content elements.
 This is different from basically all other spell checker tools, as they work _only_ with input forms or editable elements.

-Here's the trick: This script sets _anything_ to be editable.
-This allows you to trigger spell checking in any element, even if they are dynamically loaded after the page is finished!
+**Important:** The spell checking is intended for frontend views only.
+Don't use it in backend/admin tools.

 ### Challenges